By John M. Grimsrud

 On the Caribbean coast south of Tulum is the beach front resort of Copal named after the Mayan shaman’s ceremonial smoke producing tree pitch.
 Believe it or not we haven’t seen anything other than some of the maintenance people that are in anyway even remotely Mayan.
 The massage lady is Swedish.

 This Mayan baptism ceremony held on the grounds of the ruins of Tulum is being conducted by the shaman with the blue baseball cap.
-At least here the participants were Mexican; in fact they were all friends of our adopted Mexican daughter Grisel.
+At least here the participants were Mexican; in fact they were all friends of our Mexican daughter Grisel.

-This expensive Caribbean beach wedding ceremony was just a three day drunk made up of rich jet-setters on a fling.
+This expensive Caribbean beach wedding ceremony was just a three day party made up of rich jet-setters on a fling.
 The white robed barefooted long gray bearded old hippie shaman of dubious origins was no more Mayan than the man in the moon.

-In the town of Tulum is this real Mayan park flanked by their gigantic ritualistic Ceiba trees also known as yaxchilcab in Mayan and kapok in English the fiber of which was used in life-preservers until the 1950s.
-This park is surrounding the Maya Cruzob cross cult church and dates back to the beginning of the Caste War in the 1840s when no foreigners were safe to enter this region and the nearby city of Felipe Carrillo Porto then known as Chan Santa Crux was the capitol of their Mayan territory.Chan Santa Crux fell to federal troops in 1901 and the captured Mayan rebels were sold off to Cuba in slavery.
-Despite the crushing oppression by the invading conquers the Maya still cling to their ancient ways.
+In the town of Tulum is this real Mayan park flanked by their gigantic ritualistic Ceiba trees also known as yaxche in Mayan and kapok in English.
+The fiber of the seed pod of this tree was used in life-preservers until the 1950s.
+This little unimposing park is surrounding the Maya Cruzob cross cult church and dates back to the beginning of the protracted Caste War in the 1840s.
+This is when no foreigners were safe to enter the region and the nearby city of Felipe Carrillo Porto then known as Chan Santa Cruz was the capitol of their Mayan territory.

-In downtown Tulum a block removed from the Mayan Cruzob Cross church is the totally un-restored ruminant of a Mayan temple as you can see that is still being actively used.In this state of Quintana Roo that is uniquely ecologically diverse with high jungle, savanna mangrove wetlands and the second longest coral reef in the world, the Mayan people have co-existed with nature for thousands of years.
+In this state of Quintana Roo that is uniquely ecologically diverse with high jungle, savanna, mangrove wetlands and the second longest coral reef in the world, the Mayan people have co-existed with nature for thousands of years.

-South of Tulum at the Mayan ruins of Muyil or Chunyaxché these Maya dug a straight canal six kilometers long in from the bay that is still serviceable to this day.
 Further evidence of their seafaring commerce can be found on the New River in Belize where channel cuts and docking stations are clearly in evidence and usable leading all the way up to the Mayan ruins of Lamanai that has the distinction of being one of the longest lasting continuously occupied of all Mayan sites.

 These were the Chontal Maya whose descendants were the ancient Olmec with their huge trading canoes.

-Venturing out of the huge jungle rivers that flowed down from the highlands of Guatemala, the Chontal Maya from Tabasco sailed their cargo laden long canoes off to the Caribbean.
+Venturing out of the huge jungle rivers that flowed down from the highlands of Guatemala the Chontal Maya from Tabasco sailed their cargo laden long canoes off to the Caribbean.

 Christopher Columbus had limited luck in his lusty search for gold and had finally stooped to trading in human flesh.